Chart Color Schemes

 Yass Surrounds is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Yass Surrounds' dwellings, as per the latest Census, consisted of 99.2% houses and 0.8% other dwellings (semi-detached, apartments, 'other').
+The dwelling structure in Yass Surrounds, as per the latest Census, consisted of 99.2% houses and 0.8% other dwellings (semi-detached, apartments, 'other' dwellings).
 This compares to Non-Metro NSW's 93.2% houses and 6.8% other dwellings.
-Home ownership in Yass Surrounds stood at 38.6%, with mortgaged dwellings at 51.2% and rented ones at 10.2%.
-The median monthly mortgage repayment was $2,275, exceeding Non-Metro NSW's average of $1,699.
-Weekly rent in Yass Surrounds was $400, higher than Non-Metro NSW's $270.
-Nationally, Yass Surrounds' median monthly mortgage repayment is higher at $2,275 compared to Australia's average of $1,863, and weekly rents are also higher at $400 against the national figure of $375.
+Home ownership in Yass Surrounds was at 38.6%, with the rest being mortgaged (51.2%) or rented (10.2%).
+The median monthly mortgage repayment was $2,275, higher than Non-Metro NSW's average of $1,699.
+The median weekly rent was $400, compared to Non-Metro NSW's $270.
+Nationally, Yass Surrounds' mortgage repayments were significantly higher at $2,275 versus the Australian average of $1,863, and rents were also higher at $400 compared to the national figure of $375.

 Frequently Asked Questions - Housing